nyu-mll/multiNLI/README.md

 We maintain two checkpoints: the most recent checkpoint and the best checkpoint.
 Every 500 steps, the most recent checkpoint is updated, and we test to see if the dev-set accuracy has improved by at least 0.04%.
 If the accuracy has gone up by at least 0.04%, then the best checkpoint is updated.

+### Annotation Tags Script

+The script which was used to determine the percentage of annotation tags is available in this repository, within the subfolder "python"

 ## License

 Copyright 2017, New York University